Continuous-variable quantum communication: Continuous-variable quantum key distribution

-As mentioned, QKD protocols consist of two main phases, namely the quantum phase, where quantum states are transmitted and detected, and the post-processing phase, which includes classical communication and data processing.
-To achieve information-theoretic security, the post-processing phase requires a public authenticated channel to prevent man-in-the-middle attacks.
+As mentioned, QKD protocols consist of two main phases, namely the quantum phase, where quantum states are transmitted and detected, and the postprocessing phase, which includes classical communication and data processing.
+To achieve information-theoretic security, the postprocessing phase requires a public authenticated channel to prevent man-in-the-middle attacks.

-Authentication in QKD typically relies on either pre-shared symmetric seed keys or post-quantum cryptographic (PQC) keys for encrypting (signing) and decrypting (verifying) the hash values of classical messages~\cite{fregona2024authentication}.
+Authentication in QKD typically relies on either preshared symmetric seed keys or postquantum cryptographic (PQC) keys for encrypting (signing) and decrypting (verifying) the hash values of classical messages~\cite{fregona2024authentication}.
 While symmetric key-based authentication provides information-theoretically secure solutions, it faces significant scalability challenges in large networks.
 The number of symmetric key pairs grows quadratically with the number of users, leading to increased overhead in storage, synchronization, and management.
-Trusted relays can alleviate this by forming star-type networks~\cite{frohlich2013quantum}, where each user shares keys only with the relay.
+Trusted relays can alleviate this by forming star-type networks~\cite{frohlich2013quantum} where each user shares keys only with the relay.
 However, this architecture limits direct communication between users.

-In contrast, PQC-based methods utilize a public key infrastructure~\cite{wang2021experimental}, where users receive digital certificates signed by a trusted authority.
+In contrast, PQC-based methods utilize a public key infrastructure~\cite{wang2021experimental} where users receive digital certificates signed by a trusted authority.
 This approach enables an efficient and scalable authentication for large networks.
 Notably, using PQC in authentication, rather than for confidentiality or key distribution, ensures that, as long as the algorithm remains secure during the authentication process, the QKD-generated keys are also secure, even if the PQC algorithm is later compromised.